crabmusket/haskell-simple-concurrency/src/tutorial.md

 Note that sometimes you may see `Second` getting `Hi!`, or you may see `Hi!` being printed after `Bye!`.
 This is due to the vagaries of thread execution, since we didn't do any synchronisation in these examples.
+(It's also why I added a `sleepMs` in there - just to make sure the main thread waits for all the messages to filter through.)

 [See the whole program.](./Ex4DuplicatingChannels.hs)